 - Sexy undies

 - New sheets (more on that in a sec)

 - Some "Wow, I didn't see that coming" photo prints

 2. Spray One’s Bedding with the Other’s “Signature Scent”

 Speaking of perfumes and colognes, something that can make waking up and going to sleep a little bit easier right through here is to sprinkle some of your partner's favorite scent all over your bedding.
 If that's something you both are totally down to do, discuss what the scent is and then send each other an online gift card (or CashApp each other a few bucks), so that you can run into the closest department store and cop some.
 You'll love spending a few extra minutes in bed, each and every night, after you do.
 (Byrdie has a list of Black-owned fragrance brands here.)

 3. Stuff Each Other’s Stocking…Differently

-Another thing that can go inside of your care package is a stocking that has your partner's name or pet name on it.
+Another thing that can go inside your care package is a stocking with your partner's or pet's name on it.
 Companies like Personalization Mall or Etsy both offer ones that will be more than happy to make this happen for you.
 Then, once yours is ready to "stuff", put a sex toy in it; one that the two of you can enjoy together, the next time the two of you are together.
 As far as what's considered to be a great sex toy for you and your partner, earlier this year, Self published a piece entitled, "The Best Sex Toys for Couples, According to Sex Educators".